cinchy-co/Documentation/data-syncs/supported-data-sync-sources/rest-api.md

 ### Pagination

-**A pagination block is mandatory.** [Review the documentation here](rest-api.md#pagination) for more on pagination blocks.
+A pagination block is mandatory.
+[Review the documentation here](rest-api.md#pagination) for more on pagination blocks.

-### **Retry Configuration**
+### Retry Configuration

-Cinchy v5.5 introduced the Retry Configuration for REST API targets.
-This will automatically retry HTTP Requests on failure based on a defined set of conditions.
-This capability provides a mechanism to recover from transient errors such as network disruptions or temporary service outages.
+Retry Configuration automatically retries HTTP Requests on failure based on a defined set of conditions.
+This provides a mechanism to recover from transient errors, such as network disruptions or temporary service outages.

 {% hint style="warning" %}
 **Note: the maximum number of retries is capped at 10.**